Schneeberg Railway: Management

 Whilst the operation of the standard gauge section of the Schneeberg Railway is handled by the ÖBB, the management of the narrow-gauge rack railway is carried out by the Lower Austrian Schneeberg Railway Company founded in 1997, in which the state of Lower Austria - in the guise of the "Lower Austrian Transport Organization Company" (NÖVOG) - and the ÖBB each have a 50 percent share.

 The journey time on the main section from Wiener Neustadt to Puchberg am Schneeberg takes regional trains approximately 45 minutes on the non-electrified single track.
 On average 15 to 20 Regionalzüge trains run in each direction daily.

 The Schneeberg Railway on the extension line from Puchberg am Schneeberg to the Hochschneeberg is a narrow gauge rack railway that has become an important tourist attraction in southern Lower Austria, transporting 120000–130000 registered guests per year.

 The journey up the mountain takes 53 minutes using modern coaches.
 Heritage trips using steam traction and the original carriages still take 1 hour, 17 minutes.
 The trains to the Hochschneeberg run hourly depending on demand.
 Adverse weather conditions can cause restrictions or changes to the train service.
 Services are operated from late April to late October depending on the weather.
-In addition, in April, special trips to the Hengst Hut are laid on.
+In addition, in April, special trips to the Hengst Hut are added.